GridTools/gt4py/docs/functional/QuickstartGuide.md

 ### Unstructured grids and connectivity

 When using unstructured grids, we have to define adjacency between nodes, cells and edges manually.
-In this section, we will create the mesh illustrated below and we will do some calculations with fields on this mesh.
+In this section, we will create the mesh illustrated below and we will do some calculations with fields over the edges and cells of this mesh.

 ![grid_topo](connectivity_numbered_grid.svg)